 Visit our fees & funding page for more information

-This cutting-edge course will give you the opportunity to study in a real world live event venues, training with professionals and working with industry standard hardware and software.
-By the end of the course you will have gained the technical, organisational, creative and professional skills you will need to work successfully within the technical events industry.
+This cutting-edge course will give you the opportunity to study in a real-world live event venue, training with professionals and working with industry-standard hardware and software.
+By the end of the course you’ll have gained the technical, organisational, creative and professional skills you need to work successfully within the technical events industry.

-You will learn about a broad range of disciplines within the live and technical events sector including:
+You’ll learn a broad range of disciplines within the live and technical events sector including:

 - Lighting and stage design